Announcements

 Our adult religious education class is now a dual-platform class — meeting in person in the church social hall and also on Zoom.

-Our weekly Zoom lunch is going dual-platform — join us from home using Zoom or in person in the social hall.
+Our weekly Zoom lunch is returning to dual-platform access — join us from home using Zoom or in person in the social hall.

 Bring your lunch and meet up with your All Souls friends, have lunch, and just catch up.